f4ng1n/OS_6_2019/README.md

 {
 create (or open if exists) a named semaphore;
 create (or open, if exists) a file;
-create a stream from the stream function;
+create a stream from the thread function;
 wait for key presses;
-set the end of flow flag;
+set the end of thread flag;
 wait for the thread to complete;
 close file;
 close named semaphore;